 Keep in mind that social media is a balancing act.
 Engaging your audience with interesting content is just as important as promoting your product or event.
 A simple rule of thumb is the 4-1-1 rule.
 For every one piece of promotional content, you should post 4 pieces of valuable content from other reputable media sources that will grab your audience’s attention, and you should reply to one conversation.

-For quick tips about social media writing, accounts to follow, and hashtags to use, refer to ASCE’s social media cheat sheet.
 If you need additional information or resources regarding your content strategy, reach out to the social media team: [email protected].

 The key to social media success is building and engaging robust following.
 Anytime you start a new social media site or blog, you are starting from zero.
 It takes a lot of time and effort to build a significant following.
 Be patient, consistent, and reach out to the ASCE social media team for assistance if necessary.

 There’s no magic switch, but here are some good ways to let people know what you’re doing so that they can follow you.

 - Register your site with the ASCE social media team.
 Follows, likes, and favorites from ASCE’s accounts can boost your social media footprint.